-- Advising companies in civil False Claims Act investigations and litigation
+- Defended multiple health care and life sciences companies in civil False Claims Act qui tam litigation

-- Pro bono representation of criminal defendant in federal court
+- Pro bono represented criminal defendant in federal court

 - JD, Boston College Law School, 2016